Connected Farming: Short Guide for Agribusinesses

 The cross-industry nature of the IoT stimulates the development of other industries.
 For example, a unique IoT-based platform can serve multiple sectors, such as agriculture, healthcare, and transportation, by providing consumers with product and quality information, facilitating the timely delivery of products to connected agriculture markets, and enabling farmers to cooperate with small-scale producers and connected agriculture markets.

 Modern agriculture is knowledge-intensive, and today's farmers live in a challenging environment.
-There is a constant need to provide the necessary information to those who make decisions on activities aimed at improving the population's lives, including strengthening food security in the context of stable population growth.
+There is a constant need to provide the necessary information to those who make decisions on activities to improve the population's lives, including strengthening food security in the context of stable population growth.
 Providing such knowledge can be complex, and because geographic areas characterize connected agriculture, the information must be relevant to local conditions.

 The spike in the use of mobile phones worldwide creates new opportunities for sharing and accessing information.
 About half of the world's population owns a mobile phone; if we consider only the adult population, this figure will be much higher.
 While many people in rural areas use mobile phones' basic functionality, i.e., voice and text services, smartphone use is growing exponentially.
 The rapid growth of broadband access and the increase in availability provide excellent opportunities for developing connected agriculture.
 Many connected agriculture developments tested worldwide aim to improve the population's well-being by increasing labor productivity and agricultural income and reducing risks.